nestjs/docs.nestjs.com/content/security/rate-limiting.md

 #### Customization

-There may be a time where you want to bind the guard to a controller or globally, but want to avoid rate limiting one or more of your endpoints.
+There may be a time where you want to bind the guard to a controller or globally, but want to disable rate limiting for one or more of your endpoints.
 For that, you can use the `@SkipThrottle()` decorator, to negate the throttler for an entire class or a single route.
 The `@SkipThrottle()` decorator can also take in a boolean for if there is a case where you want to exclude _most_ of a controller, but not every route.

 There is also the `@Throttle()` decorator which can be used to override the `limit` and `ttl` set in the global module, to give tighter or looser security options.
 This decorator can be used on a class or a function as well.
-The order for this decorator does matter, as the arguments are in the order of `limit` `ttl`.
+The order for this decorator does matter, as the arguments are in the order of `limit, ttl`.

 #### Websockets

-This module _can_ work with websockets, but it requires some class extension.
+This module can work with websockets, but it requires some class extension.
 You can extend the `ThrottlerGuard` and override the `handleRequest` method like so:

 ```typescript
 @Injectable()